Anaminus/rod/spec.md

 The keyword `nan` is used to denote "Not a Number", or an unrepresentable floating-point value.
 It cannot have a sign.

+The precision of a decoded float is beyond the scope of the ROD format.
+Annotations may be used to denote precision as needed.

 ```
 -3.141592653589793